-Orthotics/Prosthetics/Pedorthics Peripheral Nerve Disorders Physical Therapy/Rehabilitation Rearfoot and Ankle Reconstruction Trauma (Surgical/Conservative) Wound Care/Infectious Diseases
+Arthroscopy Orthotics/Prosthetics/Pedorthics Basic Research Peripheral Nerve Disorders Biomechanics and Anatomy Physical Therapy/Rehabilitation Diabetic Foot Rearfoot and Ankle Reconstruction Forefoot Reconstruction Trauma (Surgical/Conservative) Heel Pain Wound Care/Infectious Diseases

-- The manuscript must be original work, not previously published. - The same topic will not be accepted for both oral presentation and as a poster exhibit. - Once a manuscript is submitted, revisions will not be permitted; the title cannot be changed and additional authors cannot be added. - Manuscript presenters/authors will be listed in the final program.
-Authors listed will also be listed on the ACFAS web site as part of the "Handouts" provided to Annual Conference registrants; names will appear in the order they are listed on the submission. - Use generic names whenever possible instead of proprietary/brand names. - The ACFAS Board of Directors, members of the Judging Panel, Chair of the Annual Scientific Conference, or employees/independent contractors of the College are ineligible to participate in the ACFAS Annual Scientific Conference manuscript competition; with the caveat that residents supervised by the above referenced parties may participate, but the above referenced parties may not receive any monetary award.

-Notification regarding acceptance will be sent via e-mail by November 30, 2011 to the Correspondent Author only at the address provided on the application/manuscript; and all other correspondence will be sent to the Correspondent Author only.
+- The manuscript must be original work, not previously published. - The same topic will not be accepted for both oral presentation and as a poster exhibit. - Once a manuscript is submitted, revisions will not be permitted; the title cannot be changed and additional authors cannot be added. - Manuscript titles and author names will be listed in the final program; author names will appear in the order in which they are listed in the online submission. - Use generic names whenever possible instead of proprietary/brand names. - The ACFAS Board of Directors, members of the Judging Panel, Chair of the Annual Scientific Conference, or employees/independent contractors of the College are ineligible to participate in the ACFAS Annual Scientific Conference manuscript competition; with the caveat that residents supervised by the above referenced parties may participate, but the above referenced parties may not receive any monetary award. - Notification regarding acceptance will be sent via e-mail by November 27, 2013 to the Correspondent Author only at the address provided when the manuscript is submitted; and all other correspondence will be sent to the Correspondent Author only.
 It is the responsibility of the correspondent author to communicate pertinent information to the manuscript co-authors.

-Researchers are encouraged to submit their manuscript to The Journal of Foot & Ankle Surgery, and they may do so at any time.
+Researchers are encouraged to submit their manuscript to The Journal of Foot & Ankle Surgery, and they may do so at the same time as (or any time after) they submit their paper for the competition.
 Follow all JFAS author instructions and submission requirements and submit your manuscript directly to the JFAS (www.jfas.org).